skb1129/react-native-change-icon/README.md

 	</h3>
 </p>

-- You need to rename and sort these files slightly differently for both `iOS` and `Android` - I'd recommend keeping the default icon as the default name as this will make things easier for you.
+- You need to rename and sort these files slightly differently for both `iOS` and `Android`.

 **Android 🤖**
 1. Simply just rename them to something appropriate - typically this follows the naming convention `ic_launcher_<type>.png` e.g. `ic_launcher_dark.png`
-   - Make sure to keep them within the folder structure they are in `mpmap-hdpi`... etc.
+   - Make sure to keep them within the folder structure they are in `mipmap-hdpi`... etc.
+2. Create a single `android` directory with all the `mipmap-*` directories inside.
+Inside them place all your generated icons.

 <div align="center">
-	<a href="./docs/examples/Step-3">Example Android Icon Sets</a>
+	<a href="./docs/examples/Step-3/android">Example Android Icon Sets</a>
 	<img src="docs/images/icons-example-exported-android.png" alt="Example Exported Android Icons">
 </div>

 **iOS 🍏**
-1. You will need the folder called `AppIcon.appiconset` as this contains your icons.
+1. You will need the generated folder called `AppIcon.appiconset` as this contains your icons.
-2. Rename this folder a bit like above for android using a naming convention such as `AppIcon<type>.appiconset` e.g. `AppIconDark.appiconset`
+2. Rename this folder a bit like above for Android using a naming convention such as `<type>.appiconset` e.g. `Dark.appiconset`
-3. You will also need to edit the `Contents.json` to change and references from `AppIcon` to what you have renamed the file now e.g. `AppIconDark`
+3. You will also need to edit the `Contents.json` to change and references from `Assets.xcassets/AppIcon.appiconset` to what you have renamed the file now e.g. `Images.xcassets/AppIcon.appiconset`

 <div align="center">
-	<a href="./docs/examples/Step-3">Example iOS Icon Sets</a>
+	<a href="./docs/examples/Step-3/ios">Example iOS Icon Sets</a>
 	<img src="docs/images/icons-example-exported.png" alt="Example Exported iOS Icons">
 </div>